nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless><br>
 Tip: A vendor or event can have any number of tags (including 0).
 </box>
-* If an event or a vendor already has the same name, command will fail and error message will be displayed.
+* If an event or a vendor already has the same name (exact matching - case sensitive), command will fail and error message will be displayed.

 Examples:
 * `create v/ n/Hong Lim Trading Pte.
 Ltd. p/67412943 d/Specialises in lighting effects. t/stage-crew`